-The development proposes a boulevard entrance into the site off of Benjamin E. Mays Drive.
-This would be the sole entrance into the development.
-A gate is also proposed at the entrance of the development on the boulevard.
+Finally, the development proposes a sole entrance boulevard, Cascade Drive, entrance that will be gated into the site off of Benjamin E. Mays Drive.
+The Best Transportation Practices list below emphasize connectivity and cohesiveness between the development and the surrounding community.
 It is strongly recommended that the development not be constructed as a gated community as it will lessen cohesiveness and activity between the site and the surrounding area.
-Further refinement of the development would also consider additional site access and connections to the new townhome development to the southwest of the site to minimize vehicle travel distances and times to and from the site and adjacent areas.